 Other forms of citizenship acquisition include marriage (with a minimum of 3 years and subject to investigation by the authorities) and for minors adopted by Turkish citizens.

-Get Residence Permit in Turkey
+Getting a Residence Permit in Turkey

 - Short-term Residence Permit: 2 years maximum, renewable.
 For any foreign citizen who establishes a business or business relationship, work (requires the subsequent application for work permit), carries out scientific research or owns real estate or investment.
 Also for education and tourism, among other purposes.